-Assist in the development of performance standards, selection of methodology and instrumentation and coordination of the analytical, biochemical, physiology and instrumentation functions with the clinical and research areas to ensure conformance with the goals and objectives of the department.
+Assists in the development of performance standards, selection of methodology and instrumentation and coordination of the analytical, biochemical, physiology and instrumentation functions with the clinical and research areas to ensure conformance with the goals and objectives of the department.

-Under supervision, assists in the conduct of continuous program of research and development regarding the analytical and instrumentation functions of the laboratory, assists in the evaluation of the existing procedures, suggesting revision where necessary and proposing new procedures where required.
+Under supervision, assists in the conduct of continuous program of research and development regarding the analytical and instrumentation functions of the laboratory, participates in the evaluation of the existing procedures, suggesting revision where necessary and proposing new procedures where required.
 May assist in organizing, leading and conducting highly specialized research activity for a particular research project.

-Assists with the instructing and training of students, fellows, and laboratory assistants as required.
+Assists with the instructing and training of students, fellows, and laboratory assistants, as required.

 Minimum Education and Experience: